pablo-var/sk-ml-pipeline/README.md

 - Execute the tests: `bin/tests`
 - Deploy a model: `bin/deploy {experiment_id} {run_id}`.
 The experiment and run identifiers are generated automatically by MLflow.

+## Next steps
+- Model deployment and artifact persistence using AWS
+- Integration with all scikit-learn models including regression and multi-class algorithms
+- Create integration tests
+- Design a use case and add notebooks with real examples